Sensory Testing of Multiple Forms of Spinal Cord Stimulation for Pain

 Time Frame

 TS refers to an increased perception of pain in response to sequential stimuli of equal physical strength.
-At the end of each treatment period, TS scores will be calculated by subtracting the average pain rating of the single-stimulus trials from the average pain rating of the ten-stimuli trials.
+At the end of each treatment period, TS scores were calculated by subtracting the average pain rating of the single-stimulus trials from the average pain rating of the ten-stimuli trials.
 If the difference is a positive number, the researchers will conclude that there was pain summation, where larger numbers will indicate increased pain summation or TS.
 If the difference is zero or a negative number, the researchers will conclude that there was no pain summation or TS.

 Collaborators and Investigators